 $108.3 million, 2012-2020

 Now in its seventh year, the MAMPU program is Australia's main vehicle to empower women and improve gender equality in Indonesia.
 We achieve this by developing women's collective capacity and helping them to influence decision-making at multiple levels — from the village to national parliament.
 This process confronts and challenges the social norms that constrain what is socially acceptable for women and girls to do.

 At the heart of our approach are selected Indonesian civil society organisations (CSOs) that champion women's issues — the MAMPU partners.
 Through MAMPU we directly and indirectly support over 100 local organisations at national and sub-national levels, working in almost 1,000 villages across 27 of Indonesia's 34 provinces.
 MAMPU supports these partners to act more collectively and with allies in government and parliament to influence policy changes that will improve women's lives.

 Since 2014, MAMPU partners have established more than 3,000 local community groups, with a total membership of more than 60,000 women.
 Through these groups, women are supported to express their views, convey their priorities publicly, and influence the allocation of state resources for wider benefit, including access to essential services.
 This network plays a pivotal role in shaping government reforms to the benefit of women.

 Towards a Strong and Prosperous Indonesian Society (MAHKOTA Indonesia)

-MAHKOTA supports the Indonesian Vice President’s National Team for the Acceleration of Poverty Reduction.
+MAHKOTA supports Indonesia’s National Team for the Acceleration of Poverty Reduction (TNP2K).
 MAHKOTA's objectives are to help enhance the efficiency and effectiveness of existing social protection programs, and to help Indonesia advance its agenda for developing a comprehensive social protection framework.
 We do this by: